wso2/docs-is/en/docs/develop/extend/workflows/extend-the-workflow-event-handler.md

 -   `getDescription()` - Return the human friendly description for the event associated with this handler
 -   `getCategory()` - Return the category of the event associated with this handler.
 -   `isValidOperation()` - Check if the operation is executable.
 For example, if there is already a SP added is pending in a workflow with same name, this method should return false.
 -   `onWorkflowCompletion()` - This is the callback method from executor.
 This will be called when IS receives the callback.
-This method should contains details of how to handle the callback such as retrieving parameters of operation from map received, call the operation again, etc.
+This method should contain details on how to handle the operations related to callback, such as retrieving parameters of operation from the map received, call the operation again, etc.

 Other than these implemented methods, write a function such as `startSPCreateWorkflow` which will be the function that will get called from operation listener.
 In this method, add operation parameters to the `wfParams` and `nonWfParams` maps.
 Also check if the operation is valid using implemented `isOperatonValid()` method and should throw an exception if this is not valid.